Play Date Etiquette 101

 Snack?
 Parents should notify other parents if a child has an allergy, however in terms of what they eat, you need to relinquish control when your child is not with you.
 If it is not going to cause your child pain or sickness, you need to be OK with what your child’s host serves.

 Time Frame?
 At this age, your child may be with friends for a few hours to a week (i.e., time at the shore or a weekend in the Poconos).
-If it’s anything longer than a sleepover, a call to the supervising parent is appropriate to offer thanks and see if there’s anything you should know or send with your child.
+If it’s anything longer than a sleepover, a call to the supervising parent is appropriate.
+Thank them and see if there’s anything you should know or send with your child.

 Snack/Meals?
 Your child should be aware and able to monitor any food allergies on their own.
-Ensure they are bringing money with them to cover any snacks or meals they might be purchasing if they are going out.
+Ensure they are bringing money with them to cover any snacks or meals they might be purchasing.

 The Wild World of Sleepovers